 3. Use a professionally designed decision tree template

 Using a professionally designed template can make your decision tree more appealing to clients, team members and stakeholders in your project.
-Venngage’s decision tree maker includes a Brand Kit feature, which makes it easy to incorporate your logo, colors and typography into your decision tree design.
+Venngage offers a Brand Kit feature, which makes it easy to incorporate your logo, colors and typography into your decision tree design.